& Support Service

 Nearly two-thirds of people who live with chronic hepatitis B in Australia come from culturally and linguistically diverse backgrounds or from Aboriginal and Torres Strait Islander communities.
 Nearly half of the people who have hepatitis B do not know they have it.
 Without treatment, up to 25 per cent will die from liver failure or liver cancer.
 What you will learn:

 - Understand the basic facts about Hepatitis B testing, transmission and treatment

 - Explore strategies that meet the needs of affected communities

 - Learn about resources, supports and websites that assist health workers and the affected communities to seek help.

 This introductory half-day workshop is for health and support workers who wish to learn the basics about hepatitis B and effective strategies for working with affected communities.
 The training module has been developed in partnership with St Vincent’s Melbourne and the Multicultural Health and Support Service at the Centre for Culture, Ethnicity & Health.
-There are three workshops scheduled for 2017.
-See sessions times below.

 If you have any further questions please contact CEH.

 Who we work with

 - Newly arrived refugees, asylum seekers, temporary protection visa holders and migrants